sippy/b2bua/documentation/documentation.md

 - `-h header1[,...[,headerN]]` list of SIP header field names that the B2BUA should pass verbatim from ingress to egress call leg
 - `-c cmd_path` path to the control socket.
+- `--wss_socket host:port:cert_file:key_file` create a WSS socket in addition to the SIP socket using the configuration.
+Parameters are as follows:
+  - `host`: The local hostname or IP address to listen on.
+  - `port`: The local port number to listen on.
+  - `cert_file`: The path to the TLS certificate file in X.509 PEM format.
+  - `key_file`: The path to the TLS key file in X.509 PEM format.

 ## Call Routing